-OBJECTIVES: Through completion of this course, you will:
+OBJECTIVES: Through successful completion of this course, you will:

-- gain factual knowledge (terminology, classification, methods, trends); - learn fundamental principles, generalizations, or theories; - develop specific skills, competencies, and points of view needed by professionals in this field; - learn how to find and use resources for answering questions or solving problems; - be acquainted with fashion theory and its relationship to society; - gain a basic understanding of fashion history and change in the fashion industry; - investigate careers in the fashion industry. - FORMAT: This course includes assigned readings, lectures, discussion, and visual representations.
-A class schedule will be provided separately.

-EVALUATION: You will receive a letter grade for this course, based on evaluation of your:

-- Participation [30% of overall grade]

-- Written Assignments [35% of overall grade]
+- gain factual knowledge (terminology, classifications, methods, trends) in soft textiles construction. - develop specific skills, competencies, and points of view particular to soft textile construction. - learn how to find and use resources for answering questions or solving problems. - · learn and utilize basic hand and machine sewing techniques. - learn and utilize basic pattern skills; including: sizing, marking, and altering. - demonstrate proficiency through construction of soft textile clothing and interior elements. - gain understanding of the needs of families with young children who are economically disadvantaged, through a soft textile construction project in collaboration with the local Head Start. - enhance your understanding of your influence as a world citizen through your good work. - FORMAT: This course includes a combination of lecture and demonstration by the instructor, project construction by the student, and shared discussion among all.
+Approximately 9-12 hours will be dedicated to completion of a project towards Academic Community Engagement (ACE).
+A class schedule will be provided separately. - EVALUATION: You will receive a letter grade for this course, based on evaluation of your: - Participation [30% of overall grade] - Projects [35% of overall grade] - ACE Scrappy Quilt [20] - McCall's Nightshirt [15] - Exams [35% of overall grade] - First Test [10] - Second Test [10] - FINAL Exam [15]

-- Fashion Blog Analysis [15]

-- Annotated Bibliography [10]

-- Career Profile Paper [10]

-- Exams [35% of overall grade]

-- First Test [10]

-- Second Test [10]

-- FINAL Exam [15]

-Participation is based on attendance and contribution to discussions.
-Several readings will be assigned throughout the semester and will be relevant to the daily lecture and discussion.
-Details about written assignments will be provided separately.
-Grades for written assignments submitted after the due date will be reduced by ten percent each day past due.
+Participation is based on attendance, contribution to discussions, and best practices during class time activities.
+Projects are finished artifacts; details about each project will be provided separately.
 Exams will be in multiple choice format.
-Make-up exams will not be provided but you will have the option of dropping the lowest grade of the first two tests.
+Make-up tests or exams will not be provided but you have the option to drop the lowest grade of the first two tests.

-- GRADING A 90-100%
+GRADING A 90-100%

-- SCALE: B 80-89%
+SCALE: B 80-89%

 - C 70-79%

 - D 60-69%

 - F less than 60%